 Barking and Dagenham

 § This page gives an overview of the Barking and Dagenham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Barking and Dagenham is an East London borough with a strong industrial heritage, once home to major manufacturing such as the Ford plant in Dagenham.
 Today it is undergoing regeneration, with new housing developments and cultural projects alongside the River Thames.